- Public Services

 Water / Wastewater

-For the fifth year in a row, the City of Clermont's East Water System received the Florida Department of Environmental Protection's Plant Operations Excellence Award in recognition of outstanding water treatment plant operation, maintenance and compliance.
+City of Clermont's Water System has received 8 awards for Plant Operations Excellence Award from the Florida Department of Environmental Protection's in recognition of outstanding water treatment plant operation, maintenance and compliance.

 The water comes from the Floridan Aquifer, which lies deep below the surface and is replenished mainly by rainwater.
 This "groundwater" comes from one of our eight wells throughout the City.
 These wells have a combined capacity of 12 million gallons per day.